-PolyFrame is a geometry-based, structural form finding plugin for Rhinoceros3d based on the principle of the equilibrium of polyhedral frames known as 3D graphic statics.
+PolyFrame is a geometry-based, structural form-finding plugin for Rhinoceros3d based on the principle of the equilibrium of polyhedral frames known as 3D/polyhedral graphic statics.
 In graphic statics, there are two diagrams: the form diagram that represents the geometry of the structure, and the force diagram that describes the equilibrium and the magnitude of the internal and external forces in the form.
 These 2D diagrams are topologically dual and geometrically dependent.
-In 3D graphic statics (3DGS), the equilibrium of the external forces or a single node of an equilibrated structure is represented by a closed polyhedron or a polyhedral cell with planar faces.
+In 3D/polyhedral graphic statics (3DGS), the equilibrium of the external forces or a single node of an equilibrated structure is represented by a closed polyhedron or a polyhedral cell with planar faces.
 Each face of the force polyhedron is perpendicular to an edge in the form diagram, and the magnitude of the force in the corresponding edge is equal to the area of the face in the force polyhedron.
-These form and force diagrams are reciprocal. i.e., topologically and geometrically dependent: any the change in one diagram results in a change in the other.
-Moreover, the force diagram represents the equilibrium and magnitude of the internal and external forces geometrically, a property that none of the other form finding tools possess (for further reading, please visit references section).
+These form and force diagrams are reciprocal. i.e., topologically and geometrically dependent: any change in one diagram results in a change in the other.
+Moreover, the force diagram represents the equilibrium and magnitude of the internal and external forces geometrically, a property that none of the other form finding tools possess (for further reading, please visit the references section).

 PolyFrame and PolyFramework are developed by the Polyhedral Structures Laboratory at PennDesign, University of Pennsylvania.